erlang/otp/lib/asn1/doc/guides/asn1_getting_started.md

 ### SEQUENCE

-The structured types of ASN.1 are constructed from other types in a manner similar to the concepts of array and struct in C.
+The structured types of ASN.1 are constructed from other types in a manner similar to the concepts of arrays and structs in C.

 A `SEQUENCE` in ASN.1 is comparable with a struct in C and a record in Erlang.
 A `SEQUENCE` can be defined as follows: